timriffe/GlobalViolence/README.md

 # GlobalViolence

-Joint work with Tim Riffe, Jose Manuel Aburto, and Vanessa di Lego Presently in initial stages
+Joint work with Jose Manuel Aburto, Vanessa di Lego, Orsola Torrisi, Ridhi Kashyap, and Tim Riffe Presently in initial stages

 To get started.
 Go to the R folder.